StGrozdanov/recipe-book/README.md

 #### page

-Client side rooter is a must when creating an Single Page Application.
+Client side router is a must when creating an Single Page Application.
 Again - i chosed lite and simple router.
 Nothing too fancy, nothing too complicated about it.

 #### webpack